 The newel post installation is usually left until the finishing stages.
-Newel bases can be fitted before during plasterboarding then the top of the posts can be left till later on so it doesn't get damaged.
+Newel bases can be fitted before during plaster boarding then the top of the posts can be left until later on so it doesn't get damaged.

 To me, the staircase is one of the most important features in a house, it's a piece of furniture and can create a real wow factor when people walk through the door.
 When done badly posts wobble and I've come across instances where the half newels haven't been fixed to the wall properly and have come away.
 It's important during the newel post installation that everything gets loads of glue and is solid, people pull themselves up using the stair parts and kids jump all over them so they need to be really strong in order to last a long time.

 There are several different styles of stair parts and I don't always fit out new staircases.
 One of the jobs I often get asked to do for people is to renovate an existing staircase and transform it into something totally different.
 This usually involves removing the old handrails, base-rails and spindles if there are any (sometimes the balustrade is just a wall) and cutting off the old newel posts, before installing some brand new stair parts.

-These are some old stair parts that a client didn't like any more and wanted replaced.
-A lot of them were broken and because they were old in order to match them they would need to be turned on a copy lathe by a specialist.
-Instead, I used off the shelf stair parts.
+These are some old stair parts that a client didn't like any more and wanted to have replaced and updated.
+A lot of them were broken and because they were old in order to match them they would need to be turned on a copy lathe by a specialist wood turner.
+Instead, I used off the shelf stair parts from Richard Burbridge.